 sudo su # enter password tf ln -s /lib/modules/3.4.103+/kernel/drivers/net/ethernet/wiznet/w5x00.ko /lib/modules/3.4.90+/kernel/drivers/net/ethernet/wiznet/

-The problem only affects the RED Brick Image with version 1.4.
+The problem only affects the RED Brick Image with version 1.4, it is fixed since image version 1.5.

 The development of the RED Brick took almost a year and is documented in several blog posts: